ibm-cloud-docs/apps/tutorials/tutorial_mobile.md

 1. Open the `README.md` file in a Markdown viewer to configure your app.
 2. Open your `BasicProject-Android` app in Android Studio.
 3. Run your app.

-### Running your Cordova app in Xcode
-{: #run_cordova_xcode}

-If you are using Cordova as your implementation language, complete these steps:

-1. Open the `README.md` file in a Markdown viewer to configure your app.
-2. Open your `platforms/ios` app in Xcode.
-3. Run your app.

-### Running your Cordova app in Android Studio
-{: #run_cordova_studio}

-If you are using Cordova as your mobile app's platform, complete these steps:

-1. Extract the `BasicProject-Cordova.zip` file.
-2. Open the `README.md` file in a Markdown viewer to configure your app.
-3. Open your `platforms/android` app in Android Studio.
-4. Run your app.

 ## Related information
 {: #related-mobile}